DominikBoenisch/Training-the-Archive/Prototype/6_Feature_Neighbors/README.md

-### Clustering of artworks using different neural networks and visualization of the results
+### Visualisation of nearest (or even farthest) neighbors and walkthroughs the latent space

 coming soon